apify/apify-docs/sources/platform/proxy/usage.md

 http://<username>:<password>@<hostname>:<port>
 ```

 > **WARNING:** All usage of Apify Proxy with your password is charged towards your account.
-Do not share the password with untrusted parties or use it from insecure networks – **the password is sent unencrypted** due to the HTTP protocol's [limitations](https://www.guru99.com/difference-http-vs-https.html).
+Do not share the password with untrusted parties or use it from insecure networks—**the password is sent unencrypted** due to the HTTP protocol's [limitations](https://www.guru99.com/difference-http-vs-https.html).

 ### External connection